NYSACAC Annual Conference

 I am thrilled to welcome you to the official website for the 2021 NYSACAC Conference!
-The Steering Committee has been working tirelessly to provide an experience full of professional development in an engaging and enjoyable way on the beautiful campus of Mercy College.
-The theme Homecoming: Moving NY Forward speaks to our excitement to gather together once again and work together in new and different ways moving forward.
+The Steering Committee is working tirelessly to provide a virtual experience full of professional development in an engaging and enjoyable way.
+The theme Homecoming: Moving NY Forward speaks to our excitement to join and work together in new and different ways moving forward.

-Our conference will begin with the 24th Coming Together Conference on June 8-9 and our 43rd Annual Conference June 9-11.
-These four days of learning experiences, vendor conversations, fairs, tours and fun networking opportunities will allow professionals to celebrate our successes in the field and plan for the success of tomorrow.
+Our conference will begin with the 24th Coming Together Conference on June 8 and our 43rd Annual Conference June 9-10.
+These three days of learning experiences, vendor conversations, and fun networking opportunities will allow professionals to celebrate our successes in the field and plan for the success of tomorrow.

-I look forward to seeing you on June 8!
+I look forward to seeing you virtually on June 8!

 2021 Conference Chairperson